UnlockedLabs/intro-to-web-dev-curriculum/content/user-input-with-forms/studio/_index.md

-The fact that most search engines use the name `q` for their search boxes will allow us to easily create a form that is capable of sending a search request to several search engines.
+The fact that most search engines use the name `q` for their search boxes will allow us to easily create a form that is capable of sending a search request to several search engine URLs, even though we can't access the results.

-The form will send a request with query parameter `q` to the selected engine.
-Since this request looks essentially the same as requests coming from the search engine's own form (for example, at [google.com](https://google.com)) it will give us back the results the same as if we had searched via those sites.
+We can, however, observe the URL in the browser and verify that our search engine selector is working properly.

 ## Getting Started